The Cavanaughs (web series)

-The Cavanaughs is a 2010 soap opera web series follows a group of friends who reunite after working on a failed television pilot, and then come together to create a television sitcom entitled The Cavanaughs.
+The Cavanaughs is a 2010 soap opera web series following a group of friends who reunite after working on a failed television pilot, and then come together to create a television sitcom entitled The Cavanaughs.
 Along the way, they find themselves creating a family of their own.

-Production History
+Production history

 The Cavanaughs was developed from a stage play-within-a-play comedy entitled The Seven Lessons of Life, which ran in Hollywood during the summers of 2002 and 2003, featuring the character of sitcom actor and drag queen Noreen Cavanaugh.
 This was followed with a workshop sequel play A Night with the Cavanaughs in 2004, which included musical numbers.
 Toward the end of the 2007–2008 Writers Guild of America strike, OAPCA Productions opted to bring these stage characters into a television form with the dramedy pilot The Cavanaughs.
 The first story saw a group of offbeat actors looking for money to run a theater in Hollywood while dealing with their own neuroses.
 The pilot generated interest and filming went smoothly.
 Soap Actor Thom Bierdz generously donated his personal artwork for several scenes.
 However, the project stalled for a year in post-production.

 In the fall of 2009, creator Adrian Morales decided to generate an audience via the internet.
 Twelve initial episodes were written.
 In a twist from the stage plays and the unsold pilot, the web series would follow newly created fictionalized actors reassembling for a new television sitcom The Cavanaughs, retaining the show within a show concept.
 Production commenced on February 20, 2010, after assembling the majority of the main cast from the 2008 production.
 Shooting only on weekends, The Cavanaughs completed the first six episodes on April 11, 2010.
 The next six were completed on September 5, 2010.

 Presented in episodes eight to ten minutes in length, season one of The Cavanaughs premiered on YouTube on May 20, 2010.
 Season two premiered on YouTube on March 17, 2011.

 Filming

 The Cavanaughs is filmed on Panasonic HVX200 cameras.
-Private residences in Santa Monica, California and Silverlake, California have served as the characters residences for Bryan, Maddie and Noreen.
+Private residences in Santa Monica, California, and Silverlake, California, have served as the characters residences for Bryan, Maddie and Noreen.
 All nightclub and bar scenes were filmed at Alibi East in Pomona, California.
 For episodes 7 and 12, the office scenes were filmed in the historic Bradbury Building in Los Angeles, California.